JimWhiting91/RepAdapt/README.md

 ---
 ![Study Design](./figs/repadapt_repo_fig.png?raw=true "Study Design")
+# The genetic architecture of repeated local adaptation to climate in distantly related plants
 # RepAdapt

 The population genomics of repeated local adaptation to climate across plant species.
 The aims of this project are to explore the repeatability of genes associated with various facets of climate adaptation, and assess the contingencies and sources of variation driving differences in repeatabilty among diverse species.